 High protein dog foods are more regularly being pushed as the best nutrition in the ever-evolving and competitive world of dog food.
+Studies show that 28% of consumers pet food purchases are influenced by whether the recipe is high protein.
 Many brands have taken advantage of this growing trend and have produced their own range of high protein formulas.

 But is a high protein diet for dogs beneficial or required?
 What are the health risks that dogs could face on such a high protein diet?
 Which dogs will benefit most from a high protein diet?